Hierarchical Mask-Enhanced Dual Reconstruction Network for Few-Shot Fine-Grained Image Classification: Experiments

 When MTFEM is combined with single-layer reconstruction (MTFEM+R$^1$ and MTFEM+R$^2$), we observe significant performance improvements compared to their counterparts without MTFEM (R$^1$ and R$^2$, respectively).
 This improvement stems from our attention score-based mask-enhanced self-reconstruction strategy, which effectively enhances the ability of the model to perceive subtle differences.
 The masking mechanism demonstrates consistent improvements across all datasets, confirming its effectiveness for fine-grained tasks that require precise focus on discriminative regions.

 Further analysis reveals that CLARM(R$^1$+R$^2$) (which does not use MTFEM but fuses information from both feature levels) outperforms single-layer reconstruction methods, with the advantage over last layer reconstruction being particularly evident with the ResNet-12 backbone.
-This benefit arises from the fusion of complementary features from both network levels, enabling the comprehensive visual representation required for fine-grained classification.
-The learnable fusion weights effectively balance these complementary contributions.
+This specific layer selection is grounded in the complementary characteristics of the penultimate and last layers (Fig. \ref{figure_1}).
+During our model development, attempts to incorporate features from shallower or deeper layers did not lead to improved performance, as they often introduced less discriminative or redundant information under few-shot constraints.
+Consequently, the benefit of CLARM arises directly from the effective fusion of these two complementary feature levels, which provides a comprehensive visual representation essential for fine-grained classification.
+The learnable fusion weights further balance these complementary contributions.

 Finally, our complete model (MTFEM+CLARM), which integrates both modules, achieves the highest accuracy, outperforming all other combinations.
-This demonstrates the synergistic effect of combining these two innovations: leveraging complementary information between feature levels through dual-layer fusion while enhancing feature discriminability through the masking mechanism.
+This demonstrates the synergistic effect of combining these two innovations: MTFEM enhances feature discriminability via adaptive binary masking prior to reconstruction, enabling CLARM to operate on noise-reduced representations, while the dual-layer reconstruction of CLARM leverages complementary hierarchical information to maximize the utility of MTFEM-refined features.
 Both innovations are indispensable and mutually complementary, collectively contributing to performance improvement.